Daemach/cbdebugger/readme.md

 ## Settings

 The debugger is highly configurable and we have tons of settings to assist you in your development adventures and also in your performance tuning adventures.
 Please note that the more collectors you active, the slower your application can become.
-By default we have pre-selected defaults which add neglible performance to your applications.
+By default we have pre-selected defaults which add neglible performance hits to your applications.

 Open your `config/coldbox.cfc` configuration object and add into the `moduleSettings` the `cbDebugger` key with the following options: